Hellenic Polytonic HOWTO

 Enter the Universal Coded Character Set (UCS) efforts, also known as ISO 10646 or Unicode, aiming at merging the symbols of all different cultures, current and older, into a unified scheme.
 This scheme defines both single-point complex characters, as well as multi-character combinations.

-More symbols are constantly being proposed for adoption by Unicode like ancient mathematical and engineering notation, ancient and medieval musical notation and even older Hellenic language symbols.
+More symbols are constantly being proposed for adoption by the Unicode consortium, like ancient mathematical and engineering notation, ancient and medieval musical notation and even older Hellenic language symbols.

 On the other hand, graphical user interfaces (GUI) like the X Window System and window managers are known to add their own layer of keyboard translations and code handling.